PrasheelVellanki/TIC_S23/README.md

 - Loading and preprocessing an input image.
 - Making predictions and mapping them to class labels.

-### Important Note

-Please note that the models, preprocessed data, and raw data files are not included in this repository due to file size constraints.
-You must obtain or generate these files separately to use the project effectively.

 ## Usage

 ### 1. Clone this repository to your local machine: